LSR 2-1 Shovelhead

 Any violation of the three and we do not do business.

 Any custom item chews up several days of fabrication.
 Overhead is > $2000.00 per day.
-If Coatings are involved over 260 miles of driving.
-Lots of people here involved.
+If Coatings are involved there are additional expenses.
+Lots of people here involved to get the part made and out the door.
 They all have to get paid.
 If the three rules are OK we go ahead at stated prices even if it makes no economic sense.

 In your case there is no amount of money that would interest us.